kokkos/kokkos-core-wiki/API-Reference/Kokkos::parallel_for.md

     * [TeamPolicy](Kokkos%3A%3ATeamPolicy): defines a 1D iteration range, each of which is assigned to a thread team.
     * [TeamThreadRange](Kokkos%3A%3ANestedPolicies): defines a 1D iteration range to be executed by a thread-team.
 Only valid inside a parallel region executed through a `TeamPolicy` or a `TaskTeam`.
     * [ThreadVectorRange](Kokkos%3A%3ANestedPolicies): defines a 1D iteration range to be executed through vector parallelization dividing the threads within a team.
 Only valid inside a parallel region executed through a `TeamPolicy` or a `TaskTeam`.
-  * FunctorType: A valid functor with an `operator()` with a matching signature for the `ExecPolicy`.
+  * FunctorType: A valid functor having an `operator()` with a matching signature for the `ExecPolicy`.
 The functor can be defined using a C++ class or lambda.
 See Examples below for more detail.

 ### Requirements: